trustbloc/docs/docs/source/orb/restendpoints/activitypub.md

 ### POST

 The accept-list is updated using a POST request to this endpoint.
+Services may be added and removed from the accept-list for _Follow_ and _Invite_ witness activities.

 **Example**